 Each year a group of our partners travel to Japan to visit the koi breeders and to select the best koi to stock our shops and fulfill our customer orders.
 Take a look at our photo diary and find out what we got up to on this year's trip.

 Pond fish are poikilothermic (cold-blooded) creatures.
 This means that their body temperature is controlled by their immediate surroundings, and their behaviour corresponds directly to how warm or cold they are.
+Find out more about how best to feed them as the ambient temperatures start to drop.

 I don’t have a very big pond, or that many fish, but every year I struggle to keep it clear.
 I’ve used a lot of pond clear products, but it always goes back to being murky, green and sometimes milky.
 What can I do?